1.1 — Chain vs. Swarm Architecture

 - Characteristics: High latency, highly resilient, capable of novel problem-solving, high token overhead.

 - The Math: Relies on consensus mechanisms (e.g., $k$-of-$N$ agreement).
+In a swarm, agents might vote on the best approach, with the

-- Use Case: Strategic reasoning.
+Managertallying votes or identifying outliers.
+For example, if 3 out of 5 agents agree on a specific data point, it's considered validated.
+This ensures robustness against individual agent errors. - Use Case: Strategic reasoning.
 Example: Researcher + Critic + Writer + Editor working in a shared memory pool to construct a comprehensive market analysis.

 - Failure Mode: Infinite loops (agents debating endlessly) or context window overflow.